 In 1969, just out of college, I came to NYC to be an art critic.
-(That lasted about two months during which no one hired me.)
-Someone at MoMA suggested the Young Filmmakers Foundation, running a storefront 16 mm workshop on the Lower East Side.
+[That lasted about two months during which no one hired me.]
+Someone at MoMA suggested the Young Filmakers Foundation, running a storefront 16 mm workshop on the Lower East Side.
 I visited, and loved the movies the teenagers were making.
-I asked, but where are the girls?
+I asked, But where are the girls?
 “We had some, but they always leave” was the reply.
 Where are the women teachers?
 I asked—having just that much acquaintance with the new zeitgeist.
 They said, “Why don’t you try?”
-I volunteered, learning what my students should do next a day ahead of them.
-Shortly, I was hired.
+I volunteered, learning what my students should do next a day ahead of them, Shortly, I was hired.
 Young women and girls came into the workshop, and stayed.

-I had made my first movie, “testing, testing, how do you do”, when I met and teamed up with Ariel Dougherty.
-What movie would be next?
-A western!
-I liked westerns.
-(My senior year in college, when I discovered daytime movie-going, I’d gone to every John Ford movie that played.)
-Ariel and I began planning for the production of what we billed as the “first all- women cast and crew western”.
+I made my first movie, “testing, testing, how do you do?”
+What to do next? —a western!
+I always liked westerns, and senior year in college, when I discovered daytime movie-going, I saw as many John Ford movies as possible.
+All at the same time, I met and teamed up with Ariel Dougherty.
+We began planning for the production of what we billed as the “first all women cast and crew western”.
 The movie was shot in 1970, but not released until 1972— unscripted material can make for slow editing.

 In 1972, Ariel and I hatched a new non-profit, Women Make Movies, Inc.: “So the stories that have never been told might be told.”
-With the Young Filmmakers workshop as our model, we launched in the Chelsea neighborhood of Manhattan.
-Women of every age, stripe, interest, and position wrote their scripts, cast, shot, directed, edited, and did the finishing work with sound and titles.
-Finally, they helped organize community and festival screenings.
+With the Young Filmakers workshop as our model, we launched in the Chelsea neighborhood of Manhattan.
+Women of every age, stripe, interest, and position came to write their scripts, cast, shoot, direct, edit, and do the finishing work with sound and titles.
+Then they would help with community and festival screenings.

 In 1975, I made “A Street Harassment Film”; for the first time, some scenes were loosely scripted.

 These were the seminal years of a newborn women’s movement.
 Women were talking, gathering for “consciousness raising”.
-Women were taking aim at discrimination and the limits imposed upon their personal liberation; it was a time for the re-setting of power and privilege vis-a- vis men.
-Women looked to one another— collaborating to create new enterprises, excavate feminist history, coin feminist terminology, and hard-edged jokes: “If men could get pregnant, abortion would be a sacrament.” (coinage attributed to Flo Kennedy, but there’s competition—an old Irishwoman quoted by Gloria Steinem).
+Women were taking aim at discrimination and the limits imposed upon their personal liberation; it was a time of re-setting of power and privilege vis-a- vis men.
+Women looked to one another— collaborating to create new enterprises, excavate feminist history, coin feminist terminology, and hard-edged jokes: “If men could get pregnant, abortion would be a sacrament.” [ Flo Kennedy].

 PS.
 Welcome to this Guide; may it prove useful.
 I wish you happy times—although I’m not sure I’d advise seeking them on a “Happy Time Commune”.